Women in Engineering

 Our Women in Engineering Program helps women to succeed in engineering education.
 In addition to programs for current UIC students, WIEP offers K-12 opportunities—including Girls Who Code and the Women in Engineering Summer Program—and helps the Society of Women Engineers with its Shadow Days, in which girls who plan to apply to UIC can meet students and faculty.

-Women in Engineering Programs
+More about UIC Women in Engineering Programs

 Programming for women in engineering at UIC is continually growing and changing to meet the needs of our current—and future—female students.
 Services currently include: